peteroupc/peteroupc.github.io/estimation.md

     - being unimodal (having one peak) and symmetric (mirrored on each side of the peak), and/or
     - following a geometric distribution, and/or
-    - having decreasing or nonincreasing probabilities?
+    - having decreasing or nowhere increasing probabilities?

     Notice that merely having finite moments is not enough (Theorem 3.4, Kunsch et al. 2019[^6]).
 Here, the accuracy tolerances for small error and high probability are user-specified.
 A relative-error algorithm for **E**\[_X_\] for the geometric distribution was given already in a note.